Aama (1964 film): Production

 Mahendra of Nepal requested prominent film director Hira Singh Khatri, who was mainly working in Indian cinema, to direct Aama, which was made to develop Nepali cinema and to promote Nepali art and culture through it.
 In the early years of Nepalese cinema there was no professional infrastructure in the country to produce, distribute, and present Nepalese cinema.
-There were no professional actors so the director chose Nepalese singer-songwriter Shiva Shankar and theatrical performer Bhuwan Chand.
-Shiva Shankar was chosen to play the lead actor in the film because the director's original choice for the role was home sick.
+There were no professional actors so the director chose Nepalese singer-songwriter Shiva Shankar Manandhar and theatrical performer Bhuwan Chand.
+Shiva Shankar Manandhar was chosen to play the lead actor in the film because the director's original choice for the role was home sick.
 The leading female actor Bhuwan Chand remembered being "very excited" about acting in the film; she said it "was one of the incidents of my life I can never forget".
 At the age of fourteen, Hari Prasad Rimal also made his acting debut in Aama.

 Filming on the project lasted between three and four months, and the post-production work, which was completed in Kolkata, India, took about six months.
 Most of the scenes were filmed in a single take.
-Bhuwan Chand was paid about 5,000 rupees ($45.01 as of April 2019).
+Bhuwan Chand was paid about 5,000 rupees (US $1 = 7.6 NPR; 1964 exchange rate).
 Chand told Kathmandu Craze, "the director of the film had asked for cameramen's opinion and he responded in my favour.
 So it was cameraman Dev and of course the director who were responsible for me receiving the part."

 Release

-The film premiered on 7 October 1964, in the Kathmandu Valley.
+The film premiered on 7 October 1964, in the Jayanepal Cinema Hall, Kathmandu Valley.
 Upon release, the film met with success.
-Sunita of Films Of Nepal wrote, "Aama took the nation by storm".
+Sunita of Films Of Nepal wrote, "Aama" took the nation by storm".
 After the success of the film, director Hira Singh Khatri went on to direct Hijo Aaja Bholi (1967), and Parivartan (1971), films which were used to convey patriotism to Nepalese citizens.
 Aama became an important film in history of Nepalese cinema, after becoming the first Nepalese film to be produced in Nepal.
 Following its release, the leading actors became publicly prominent.
 Kathmandu Films, wrote "This [Aama] was the most important event in history of filming in Nepal".